debanjana/angular-circles/README.md

  * Input to be only number
  * Input to be greater than 0
  * When number of dots are lesser than selected value , change the selected value to min number of dots.
+ * Changes made only on ENTER key press